Aternus/myMIUI-HD2-i18n/README.md

 ```
 git push origin master
 ```
-Now that you have the new commits on GitHub its time to go to browse to GitHub and make a __"Pull Request"__ to the source myMIUI REPO.
+Now that you have the new commits on GitHub its time to open your GitHub account and make a __"Pull Request"__ to the source myMIUI REPO.
 After getting your request, I will review the changes and merge them to the __myMIUI-HD2-i18n source REPO__.

 ### Step 8 - Being up-to-date with myMIUI-HD2-i18n source REPO
-An important concept to grasp with Git is that its a distributed version control system,
+An important concept to grasp with Git is that it's a distributed version control system,
 which means you are responsible to stay up to date with what happens with the __source REPO__.
 Before working on any files, I strongly suggest pulling the latest changes from the source REPO.
 ```
 git pull source
 ```

+### Credits
 Credits to the original guide on [Learning how to Translate MIUI](https://docs.google.com/document/d/1H8DoN6nnbsOGB_fauBiCcpyB4OAIEHjqEiJX322v45Y/edit).

 #####################################################################